earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api04-intro-to-JSON-structure.md

 { "name":"Chaya", "age":55, "city":"Boulder", "type":"Canine" }
 ```

-In the next lesson, we will work with JSON structued data, accessed via an RESTful
+In the next lesson, you will work with JSON structued data, accessed via an RESTful
 API.
-A snippet of the data that we will work with is below.
+A snippet of the data that you will work with is below.

 ```json
 [{"age":"0","county":"Adams","datatype":"Estimate","femalepopulation":"2404","fipscode":"1","malepopulation":"2354","totalpopulation":"4758","year":"1990"}